This website is licensed under a Creative Commons License.

 Phase I: Jackson Hall, Mondavi Performance Center, UC Davis, April 6, 2016

 Phase II: TBA

-This project enlists an exemplary medieval performance tradition of the danse macabre (“the dance of the death”), as a case study, to probe the relationship between performance oriented social participatory act and the inaccessible.
-Medievalists have long lamented the limits of historicist methods to reconstruct a far distant aesthetic past.
-A sensor-driven responsive environment is set up on stage to reenact a contemporary interpretation of this medieval tradition to provocatively engage the participants to negotiate spatiotemporal distance and provide an experiential window into the past in order to better understand the present.
+This project references representation of death from the late medieval period, and provides an opportunity for the examination of mortality and time in the modern day society.
+A sensor-driven responsive environment is set up on stage to reenact a contemporary interpretation of the medieval tradition of the danse macabre (“the dance of the death”) to provocatively engage the participants to negotiate spatiotemporal distance and provide an experiential window into the past in order to better understand the present.